austin-smith/fusion-bridge/src/lib/device-actions/README.md

 3.  **`src/lib/device-actions/index.ts`** (Main File)
     *   `actionHandlers`: An array acting as the registry, holding instances of all implemented handlers (e.g., `new YoLinkActionHandler()`).
-    *   `requestDeviceStateChange(internalDeviceId, newState)`: The primary entry point.
+    *   `requestDeviceStateChange(internalDeviceId, newState)`: The primary entry point for state changes.
 It:
         *   Fetches device and connector data from the database.
         *   Retrieves the connector configuration.
         *   Iterates through the `actionHandlers` registry.
         *   Finds the first handler where `handler.category` matches the connector's category *and* `handler.canHandle(...)` returns true.
         *   Calls the found handler's `executeStateChange(...)` method.
         *   Throws an error if no suitable handler is found.
+    *   `requestDeviceRename(internalDeviceId, newName)`: Entry point for device renaming.
+It:
+        *   Uses the same device/connector lookup pattern as state changes.
+        *   Checks if the connector category supports renaming via `isRenameSupported()`.
+        *   Calls the appropriate driver function directly (Piko or Genea).
+        *   For Genea devices, preserves required fields like `is_elevator_door` from raw device data.

 4.  **UI Capability & Selection (client-safe)**